Size Of Home

 - Are you downsizing?

-- Do you need a big backyard or a simple patio?
+- Do you want a large backyard or a low-maintenance patio?

 - Do you want a view?